-An attorney at the Ramos Law Firm I can assist in evaluating a claim to determine how a settlement will impact your ability to seek future medical treatment, return to work, and qualify for Medicare or Social Security Disability.
+The legal process can be confusing, and the nuances can vary by case, so we recommend finding a supportive, trusted attorney.
+Consult with one of our workers’ compensation attorneys to determine your rights under the Georgia Workers’ Compensation Act.
+We can assist you in evaluating a claim to determine how a global settlement will impact your ability to seek future medical treatment, return to work, and qualify for Medicare or Social Security Disability.

-In some instances, it may be a good idea to secure a Functional Capacity Evaluation or an Independent Medical Evaluation (second opinion) to assist you with determining your future medical care.
-A Functional Capacity Evaluation (FCE) consists of a comprehensive set of performance based tests, which are used to determine ability to work, ability to carry out daily living activities and ability to engage in leisure activities.
-Whereas, an Independent Medical Evaluation (IME) is an exam by an independent medical doctor who will determine whether you can return to work, are fit for full or light duty work, or if there is an impairment rating.
+In some instances, it may be a good idea to secure a functional capacity evaluation (FCE), an independent medical evaluation (IME), or a second opinion to assist in determining a comprehensive picture of future medical care.
+The FCE consists of a complete set of performance-based tests used to determine the ability to work, carry out daily living, and engage in leisure activities.
+The IME is an examination from a doctor you choose who will determine whether you can return to work, are fit for full or light-duty work, and can assess your permanent impairment.

-Often times, an FCE or IME, will assist in projecting the settlement value of the claim.

-Remember, there is no exact formula to calculating the value of a claim.
-However, the settlement value of a claim may be maximized by working with an attorney and medical providers who are familiar with the evaluation of workers’ compensation claims.
+Often, an FCE or IME will assist in projecting the claim’s settlement value, as there is no exact formula for calculating the value of a workers’ compensation claim.
+However, you can maximize the value of a claim by working with an experienced attorney and medical providers who are familiar with evaluating Georgia workers’ compensation claims.